 On behalf of the Board of Directors, it is our pleasure to cordially invite you to participate in the 2022 Annual Meeting of Shareholders of Dave & Buster's Entertainment, Inc. (the "Annual Meeting") on June 16, 2022, at 8:30 a.m.
 Central Daylight Time.
 The Annual Meeting will be conducted solely online via live webcast.
 You will be able to listen to the Annual Meeting online, vote your shares electronically and submit your questions prior to and during the Annual Meeting.
-You may access the Annual Meeting by visiting www.meetnow.global/MMVDA2Y on the meeting date at the time described in the accompanying Notice of Annual Meeting on your computer or other electronic device.
+You may access the Annual Meeting by visiting www.meetnow.global/MMVDA2Y on the meeting date at the time described in the accompanying Notice of Annual Meeting of Shareholders and Proxy Statement.
+Please check in early to ensure that you can access the Annual Meeting on your computer or other electronic device.
 You will find information regarding the matters expected to be addressed at the Annual Meeting described in detail in the accompanying Notice of Annual Meeting of Shareholders and Proxy Statement.
 There is no physical location for the Annual Meeting.